Chris Elliott: 1990s

 Elliott left Late Night in early 1990 and moved to Los Angeles, though he would return as a guest interview subject many times on Late Night and Letterman's subsequent talk show Late Show with David Letterman.

-In 1990, Elliott starred in his own sitcom, Get a Life, which he co-created with Adam Resnick.
+In 1990, Elliott starred in his own sitcom, Get a Life, which he co-created with his frequent Letterman collaborator Adam Resnick.
 The show was about a 30-year-old paperboy named Chris Peterson who lived at home with his parents.
 Elliott's real-life father, Bob Elliott, appeared in the show as Chris's father.
 The January 1999 issue of TV Guide called the "Zoo Animals on Wheels" episode the 19th funniest TV moment of all time.

 In 1993, Elliott teamed up with producer Brad Hall and directed a series of critically acclaimed short films that Elliott showed when appearing on Late Show with David Letterman.
 That year he appeared in a prominent supporting role as Bill Murray's cameraman in the Harold Ramis film Groundhog Day.

 In the early 1990s, director Tim Burton became a fan of Get a Life, and, in an attempt to re-create the success of his film Pee-Wee's Big Adventure, hired Elliott and Resnick to write a movie for Elliott to star in.
 The two scripted Cabin Boy, which Burton was set to direct.
 Burton bowed out of his role as director so he could make Ed Wood, and Resnick became Cabin Boys director.
-Although it has since garnered a cult following, Cabin Boy, which featured a short appearance by Elliott's old boss, David Letterman, opened in 1994 to bad reviews and scant box office returns., and netted Elliott a Razzie Award for Worst New Star.
+Although it has since garnered a cult following, Cabin Boy, which featured a short appearance by Elliott's old boss, David Letterman, opened in 1994 to bad reviews and scant box office returns, and netted Elliott a Razzie Award for Worst New Star.

 Following Cabin Boys dismal reception, Elliott accepted an offer to join the cast of Saturday Night Live for the 1994 season and moved back to New York City.
 He had a "terrible time" on the show, finding himself to be "too old," and disliking the toxic environment and late hours.
-The season was critically reviled, and a New York magazine reporter who embedded with the show for four weeks wrote an infamously scathing piece called "Comedy Isn't Funny", in which Elliott was quoted expressing his unhappiness at the show.
+The season was critically reviled, and a New York magazine reporter who embedded with the show for four weeks wrote a scathing piece called "Comedy Isn't Funny", in which Elliott was quoted expressing his unhappiness at the show.
 At the end of 94–95 season, Elliott left the show amidst a major overhaul in the cast and writing team.

 Following his departure from SNL, Elliott continued to appear in supporting parts in films and TV shows.
 He joined the ensemble cast of the NBC sitcom The Naked Truth for its third season.
 The show was subsequently canceled.
 He played Ben Stiller's best friend in the Farrelly Brothers hit comedy There's Something About Mary, reinvigorating his film career.